bitpay/bitcore-node/docs/services/bitcoind.md

 });

 node.services.bitcoind.on('tx', function(txInfo) {
+  // a new transaction has entered the mempool
+});

+node.services.bitcoind.on('txleave', function(txInfo) {
-  // a new transaction has been broadcast in the network });
+  // a new transaction has left the mempool
+});
 ```